spatie/laravel-settings/README.md

 - `prefix` an optional prefix that will be prepended to the keys
 - `connection` the connection to use when interacting with Redis

 The Redis repository will store the properties of a settings class as a hash with the key `{{ group }}`.
-For There will also be a set for each group which contains the locked properties with key `locks.{{ group }}`.
+There will also be a set for each group which contains the locked properties with key `locks.{{ group }}`.

 For the `general` group these keys would be `general` and `locks.general`.
 When the prefix is set to, for example, `spatie`.
 Then the keys would be `spatie.general` and `spatie.locks.general`.